OAKEY AIRFIELD, QLD

 Nine American type workshop hangars originally consigned from the USA to the Admiralty in SIngapore were obtained from the USASOS for 6AD at Oakey airfield.

 The airfield site (RAAF Property No. 2520) was 934 acres which comprised a 400 feet landing strip and 2 hard surfaced runways on bearings 45 degrees and 135 degrees. £99,300 was alloctaed for the airfield and £200,000 for buildings and engineering services.

 Edmond (Ted) Brault served in the 18th Squadron NEI-AF.
 He initially served at McDonald airfield in Western Australia.
-He was then posted to Oakey airfield in 1944 and served as a security guard using guard dogs,.
+He was then posted to Oakey airfield in 1944 and served as a guard in the Security Guard Unit using guard dogs.